jh2229/Interactive-Lab-Hub/Lab 1/README.md

 ## Make it your own

 Thank you for your feedback:
-Rebecca Lassman
+Rebecca Lassman,
-Jiahao Dong
+Jiahao Dong,
-Jiacheng Peng
+Jiacheng Peng,
-Neha Manjunath
+Neha Manjunath,
 Joe Cera